vasilislenis/G-Anchor/README.md

 http://www.filehosting.org/file/details/638935/HCEs_DATABANKS_V1.0.tar.gz

-In order to test G-Anchor on a genome wide example you can download the **INPUT/** file that contains cattle (reference) and yak (target) genomes with a HCE databank predicted from 4 rumminant genomes (see the paper for details).
+In order to test G-Anchor on a genome wide example you can download the **INPUT/** sample folder that contains cattle (reference) and yak (target) genomes with a HCE databank predicted from 4 rumminant genomes (see the paper for details).

 http://www.filehosting.org/file/details/645866/INPUT.tar.gz